chrisby/torchMTL/README.md

 This defines from which other layer this layer receives its input.
 Take care that the respective dimensions match.

 **`loss`**
 The loss function you want to compute on the output of this layer (`l_funcs`).
+Can be set to `None` or omitted altogether when only access to the layer's output is needed.

 **`loss_weight`**
 The scalar with which you want to regularize the respective loss (`l_weights`).
 If set to `'auto'`, a `nn.Parameter` is returned which will be updated through backpropagation.
+Can be set to `None` or omitted altogether when only access to the layer's output is needed.

 **`loss_init_val`**
 Only needed if `loss_weight: 'auto'`.
 The initialization value of the `loss_weight` parameter.